Caleb Brantley

-Caleb Brantley (born September 2, 1994) is an American football defensive tackle who is a free agent.
-He played college football at Florida and was drafted by the Cleveland Browns in the sixth round of the 2017 NFL Draft.
-He has also been a member of the Washington Redskins / Football Team.
+Caleb Brantley (born September 2, 1994) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Florida Gators and was selected by the Cleveland Browns in the sixth round of the 2017 NFL draft.
+He was also a member of the Washington Redskins / Football Team.

-Early years
+Early life

 Brantley attended Crescent City High School in Crescent City, Florida.
 As a senior, he had 94 tackles and five sacks.
-A 4-star recruit, Brantley committed to Florida to play college football over offers from Alabama, Auburn, California, Florida A&M, Florida State, Miami, Ole Miss, Purdue, South Florida, Tennessee, and USC.
+A 4-star defensive tackle recruit, Brantley committed to Florida to play college football over offers from Alabama, Auburn, California, Florida A&M, Florida State, Miami, Ole Miss, Purdue, South Florida, Tennessee, and USC.

 College career

 After redshirting his first year at the University of Florida in 2013, Brantley played in all 12 games in 2014 and had 21 tackles.
 As a sophomore in 2015, he appeared in 13 games with 10 starts and recorded 28 tackles and three sacks.
 As a junior in 2016, he had 31 tackles and 2.5 sacks.
-After the season, Brantley decided to forgo his senior year and enter the 2017 NFL Draft.
+After the season, Brantley decided to forgo his senior year and enter the 2017 NFL draft.